japinell/KU-CBC-Project-3-WMS/README.md

 ## Description

-This is a warehouse management system application that can assign tasks to users to pick from warehouse inventory.
+This is a Warehouse Management System (WMS) application that can assign tasks to users to pick from warehouse inventory.
+The application keeps track of inventory by item, location, and lot, and keeps a separate record of inventory transactions in a cardex.
+The application is meant to run in tandem with an ERP system from which orders, items, customers, users, and other parameters are pulled.
+The application has data structures to support future additional features like receiving and replenishment.

 ## Table of Contents